Visit Prince Rupert, Canada

 Nearby the Khuzeymateen Provincial Park occupies a beautiful and remote valley that has earned world-wide fame for its prolific population of grizzly bears.

-Suggested Prince Rupert itinerary
+Suggested itineraries featuring Prince Rupert

 This sample itinerary will give you an idea of what is possible when you travel in Prince Rupert, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.